hg13bs/hg13bs/README.md

 ### Hi there!

-I'm a goofy person who does well goofy things.
+I'm a goofy person who does well goofy things and develop simple apps.

 ### Contact